Kapil-Jobanputra/Carbon-Emissions-Prediction-Platform/README.md

 🧾 Results & Insights

-Achieved accurate multi-year emission forecasting using ARIMA/SARIMAX.
+- Achieved accurate multi-year emission forecasting using ARIMA/SARIMAX.

-Helped visualize reduction opportunities and energy trends.
+- Helped visualize reduction opportunities and energy trends.

-Improved model accuracy by integrating cleaned external datasets (temperature, industry data).
+- Improved model accuracy by integrating cleaned external datasets (temperature, industry data).

 👨‍💻 Role & Responsibilities

-Designed and developed the end-to-end architecture using Flask and AWS.
+- Designed and developed the end-to-end architecture using Flask and AWS.

-Built a forecasting pipeline and model evaluation framework.
+- Built a forecasting pipeline and model evaluation framework.

-Led data collection, cleaning, and transformation stages in Excel and Python.
+- Led data collection, cleaning, and transformation stages in Excel and Python.

-Coordinated deployment and presentation to Armanino LLP stakeholders.
+- Coordinated deployment and presentation to Armanino LLP stakeholders.

 🧩 Future Enhancements

-Integrate API for real-time data updates.
+- Integrate API for real-time data updates.

-Add user authentication and dashboard analytics.
+- Add user authentication and dashboard analytics.

-Containerize using Docker for scalable deploymen.t
+- Containerize using Docker for scalable deployment.t

 ⭐ This project demonstrates data analytics, machine learning, and cloud deployment skills for sustainable tech solutions.